unixwzrd/LogGPT/README.md

 If you find this extension helpful, consider supporting my work on [Patreon](https://patreon.com/unixwzrd) or [Ko-fi](https://ko-fi.com/unixwzrd).
 My goal with this project and others is to bring awareness to issues like parental alienation and to advocate for a child’s right to have both parents involved in their lives.

 Visit [Distributed Thinking Systems LLC](https://unixwzrd.ai/) for information about my other projects.

+## Changelog

+### 2025-04-29 v1.0.5
+- Changed to new icons
+- Changed spacing on the ChatGPT UI Download button, was covering "Canvas" button.

 ## Credits